Experimenting with the XOR Swap Method in Java

 x = x ^ y; // x=10, y=01

-After initialising the two integers we combine (XOR) the two values, storing the resulting value back into the first variable.
+After initialising the two integers, we combine (XOR) the two values, storing the resulting value back into the first variable.
 As the XOR operation is commutative, we are free to change the operand ordering of any or all three of the statements.
-We then move on to XOR the resulting first value and the initial second value, storing the result in the second variables location.
-Using an XOR in this manner in affect cancels out all the information we have gained from the second variable in the initial operation, leaving us with only the first value.
-Finally, we XOR the two values yet again, but this time storing the resulting value back in the first variable, which due to cancellation, leaves us with only the second value.
+We then move on to XOR the resulting first value and the initial second value, storing the result in the second variable’s location.
+Using an XOR in this manner effectively cancels out all the information we have gained from the second variable in the initial operation, leaving us with only the first value.
+Finally, we XOR the two values yet again, but this time storing the resulting value back into the first variable, which, due to cancellation, leaves us with only the second value.